HelenMa9998/Easy_hard_AL/README.md

 ## Adaptive Curriculum Query Strategy
 ### Introduction
-This project is the code for the paper Adaptive Curriculum Query Strategy for Active Learning in Medical Image Classification The implementation is based on Python and Pytorch framework.
+This project is the code for the paper Adaptive Curriculum Query Strategy for Active Learning in Medical Image Classification published in MICCAI2024.
+The implementation is based on Python and Pytorch framework.